georgebarwood/RustWeb/README.md

 This is useful for requests that take a significant time to process, as other requests can be processed in parallel.
 This can be overriden by adding a query parameter "save".

-POST requests are assumed to be read-write, this can be overridden by adding a querey parameter "readonly".
+POST requests are assumed to be read-write, this can be overridden by adding a query parameter "readonly".

 Arguments and Options
 =====================